-Cut or snap off any leaves.
-That is if you're lucky enough to have a bunch of broccoli with the leaves still attached.
-Many people will discard these, but know that they cook up like any winter green (get cooking green recipes here).
+Cut or snap off any leaves, that is if you're lucky enough to have a bunch of broccoli with the leaves still attached.
+Many people will discard these, but know that they cook up like any winter greens.

 Cut off the broccoli florets.
 Obviously, you're going to want to reserve these for another use.

 Now you should have just the thick, pale green broccoli stem at hand.Continue to 3 of 5 below.

 03 of 05

 Cut off the bottom of the broccoli stem to create a flat surface on which to stand the broccoli stem up on a flat cutting surface.
 You can trim the top if you like, although it tends to ends up getting trimmed off as you peel the stem.

 Stand the trimmed broccoli stem up on its flat end and, using a sharp knife and following the shape of the stem and the thickness of the peel, cut off and discard any and all tough exterior of the broccoli stem.

 In most cases, it's easy to see exactly what needs to be cut off, since the peel is a pale green that is noticeably darker than the even paler, almost white, green of the tender heart of the stem inside.